Eurydia/notes-singularity/Computer science/Data structures/Queue.md

 **Definition**: A **Queue** is an ordered collection of elements.
 Elements in a queue are removed in the same order in which they are inserted, called **first-in-first-out**.
 In practice, a queue can be implemented as a specialized **array**.

-A stack data structure can be represented with three attributes: queue size, head position, tail position, and an array or other data structure to store the data.
+A queue can be represented with four attributes: size, head position, tail position, and an array or other data structure to store the data.

-**Definition**: The **ENQUEUE** operation adds an element to the end of the queue.

-**Definition**: The **DEQUEUE** operation removes the first element from the queue.

 The queue operations have $O(1)$ time complexity.